coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ### Configuring Endpoints

 Reliable Services can expose endpoints.
 This exposure is represented in form of service listeners configured when replica is build.
-The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure both: ASP.NET Core based listeners (**AspNetCoreListener**) and Remoting Listeners (**RemotingListener**).
+The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure: ASP.NET Core listeners, Service Fabric Remoting listeners and Generic listeners.

+In general listeners are configured using the same approach as was deomnstrated for services.

  _You can find more details on [defining listeners](https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/wiki/defining-listeners) wiki page._

 #### ASP.NET Core

-The configuration of **AspNetCoreListener** looks very similar to service configuration.
-Configuration starts with a call to `.DefineAspNetCoreListener(...)` method.
-This method accepts an action where all configuration is done.
+ASP.NET Core listener configuration starts with a call to `.DefineAspNetCoreListener(...)` method.
+This method accepts an action where all listener specific configuration is done.

 ``` csharp
 private static void Main(string[] args)